 The policeman, recognizing the absurdity of the situation he created, seemed to be prolonging our encounter in a desperate attempt to save face.
 A few minutes later another batallion of policemen speeded toward us on motorbikes.

 This is actually a good question: why in the hell would I choose to come here?

-I came to Xinjiang in search of an alternative China — an alternative to the ruthless redevelopment and cultural dislocation I encountered on the Eastern Seaboard while studying abroad in 2014.
+I came to Xinjiang in search of an alternative China — an alternative to the ruthless redevelopment and placelessness I encountered on the Eastern Seaboard while studying abroad in 2014.
 The remote, western minority regions would be completely different from Eastern China, I thought.